jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

                ['value1', 'value2', 'value3', 'valueN']
            )

-* we can do the same thing with the keys of the dictionary, add another test
+* I can do the same thing with the keys of the dictionary, add another test
   .. code-block:: python

        def test_listing_dictionary_keys(self):